abychat/salesforce-external-embedded-surveys/README.md

 # Prerequisites

 - Salesforce Feedback Management License provisioned in your org
-- An active survey to be displayed on the website.
+- An active survey to be displayed on the website
 - A Heroku account
 - A Connected app with a digital certificate & Private key if you want to generate unique invitations for a contact and track their responses

+# Mobile Support

+- This app can be demoed from Desktop, Tablets and Mobile Phones.
+- Tested on iPad Pro (10.5 inch - best demoed in Landscapre orientation), iPhone XS and Samasung Galaxy S10(best demoed in Portrait for both).
+- **NOTE** - Smartphone Demo - Please supply an image for the BG_FAKE_MOBILE config var if you are planning to demo from mobile phone.
+The app will automatically switch between images for desktop and mobile based on form factor.

 # Heroku Button